 Software Engineering II

 Software Engineering II covers a range of advanced topics in software engineering.
 The first part of the module focuses on software quality.
 It covers several key quality related issues, including software reliability, dependability, safety and security.
-The module also builds on the topic of risk management and mitigation previously introduced in Software Engineering I. The second part of the module focuses on several key topics in modern software engineering, including software reuse, distributed systems engineering, service-oriented software engineering, and software engineering for large complex systems.
+The module also builds on the topic of risk management and mitigation previously introduced in Software Engineering I. The second part of the module focuses on several key topics in modern software engineering, including component-based software development, distributed systems engineering, service-oriented software engineering, and software documentation.
 At the end of the module, students will be able to understand the broader landscape of the discipline of software engineering, and be able to apply advanced techniques and theory to their software development activity.

 Software Engineering II is designed to: